Skip to content

 Certificate authentication

 This method requires you to obtain a security certificate and install it.
-While more cumbersome to set up, it provides a higher level of security.
+While more cumbersome to set up, it does provides a higher level of security.

 We recommend this method when logged in to NAISS resources.